bolotnikov/gamedevland/docs/tower-defense.md

  3. Get the current coordinates of the enemy sprite
  4. Get the coordinates of the target to which you want to move
  5. Calculate the distance between the target and the current position of the enemy
- 6. Calculate the duration of the movement based on the distance traveled and the speed taken from the game config
+ 6. Calculate the duration of the movement based on the distance traveled and the speed taken from the unit config
  7. Run a motion animation using `gsap`
  8. When the motion animation is finished, restart the `move` method to start moving to the next point